Musallas near Jeju Airport

 Jeju International Airport Prayer Room

 The Jeju International Airport prayer room (musalla) is a permanent ~30-square-metre prayer space inside the international departures concourse on Floor 2, accessible only after security and immigration.
 From Floor 3 (international check-in), pass through security and immigration, then take the escalator down one level to Floor 2; the prayer room is at the end of the hallway opposite Gate 22, near the duty-free area.
 Open daily 06:00–23:00.
 The main prayer space is shared, with two smaller separate rooms — one for men, one for women — and a wash tap and bidet for ablution (wudu).
 Prayer mats and qibla direction are provided.
 Note: this prayer room is post-immigration and not accessible from the domestic terminal or to non-flying visitors.
-For pre-flight prayers from the domestic concourse, the closest alternatives are Jeju Central Masjid (a 10-minute drive) and Wardah Restaurant's small in-house prayer room in Samdo-dong.
+For pre-flight prayers from the domestic concourse, the closest alternatives are Jeju Central Masjid (a 10-minute drive) and Assalam Restaurant's small in-house prayer room near Jungang-ro.

 Assalam Prayer Room

 Inside Assalam Restaurant in Jeju City — a small but well-kept prayer room with multiple rugs, calligraphy art, and Kaaba imagery.
 The owner posts a clear sign at the door: 'Muslims can come and pray even if they are not customers of the restaurant.'
 Capacity 4–6.
-Walking distance from Jeju Central Masjid, Wardah, and Bagdad.
+Walking distance from Jeju Central Masjid and Bagdad.

 Jakarta Restaurant Prayer Room